 - have had driving privileges suspended.

 Should you have insurance but are unsure if you meet the criteria, contact your insurance agent for advice.
-If you or a loved on has been involved in an accident with an uninsured or insured motorist, call the experienced Alabama accident attorneys at Hollis, Wright, Clay and Vail, P.C. to ensure you receive the compensation you deserve.
+If you or a loved on has been involved in an accident with an uninsured or insured motorist, call the experienced Alabama accident attorneys at Hollis, Wright & Clay, P.C. to ensure you receive the compensation you deserve.
 Contact us here or call 205.324.3600 or 1.844.LAW.TALK.